scheung97/Loot/README.md

 ## Summary:
 Loot is a new way to discover products that are tailored to your taste.
 Who knows, maybe you'll discover some hidden treasure!

-This project is an app, where the user swipes to purchase and find new items.
-Using the information about what users like and dislike, our app is able to recommend to them and hide items from them as well.
+This project is a platform, where users swipe to purchase and find new items.
+Using the swipe and purchasing history of a user, our app is able to recommend to them and hide items from them as well.

 ### Current Features:
 - Log-in page (no username/password verfication implemented yet)